 Profile to follow.

-I have been a teacher in inner city Birmingham schools for the whole of my career and so I am aware of the issues that face families in Birmingham with regards to education.
-Before I retired, I was vice principal at Ark St Alban's Academy and for the two terms before becoming an academy, acting headteacher.
-I have also worked with Teach First helping to improve the teaching of those young people joining the profession.
-Retirement has allowed me to be a governor at this school.
-I have for several years been the link governor for Safeguarding.
-This September, I changed from being Safeguarding to SEND link governor.
-I visit the academy every week, so I have a good picture of what is happening, particularly with SEND.
-In my spare time, I have always had an interest in all kinds of sports as a participator (netball and basketball), spectator (football, rugby, and speedway) and administrator (netball and basketball).
-I feel proud to state that I manage all the basketball finals organised by the British Basketball League.
+Sue has been a teacher in inner city Birmingham schools for the whole of her career and so is aware of the issues that face families in Birmingham with regards to education.
+Before Sue retired, she was vice principal at Ark St Alban's Academy and for the two terms before becoming an academy, acting headteacher.
+Sue has also worked with Teach First helping to improve the teaching of those young people joining the profession.
+Retirement has allowed her to be a governor at this school.
+For several years Sue has been the link governor for Safeguarding.
+This September, Sue changed from being Safeguarding to SEND link governor.
+Sue visits the academy every week, so has a good picture of what is happening, particularly with SEND.
+In her spare time, Sue has always had an interest in all kinds of sports as a participator (netball and basketball), spectator (football, rugby, and speedway) and administrator (netball and basketball).
+Sue feels proud to state that she manages all the basketball finals organised by the British Basketball League.